 with a view to ensuring the SQSS facilitates achievement of its objectives.

-J.4.3 Chairperson
+Chairperson

-J.4.3.1 There shall be a Chairperson of the panel who shall be appointed every second year, by the agreement of all members, from 01 April 2012 or as otherwise agreed by the members and who shall, taking into account the functions set out in subparagraph J.4.3.2, carry out such activities as may be agreed between the members from time to time.
+J.15 There shall be a Chairperson of the panel who shall be appointed every second year, by the agreement of all members, from 01 April 2012 or as otherwise agreed by the members and who shall, taking into account the functions set out in subparagraph J.16, carry out such activities as may be agreed between the members from time to time.